History of Our School

 On learning that the local integrated school had to move out of the immediate area early in 1993, some parents already having children at the school decided that the difficulties of transporting children across the city would be too much.
 Joined by other interested people they set about establishing a new school to serve the Lisburn Road corridor.
 It was envisaged that the school would also draw pupils from the west of the city.
 With the help of the Northern Ireland Council for Integrated Education the daunting task of establishing a Grant Maintained Integrated School got under way.
 Many public meetings with interested parents, meetings to discuss funding and find suitable premises, meetings to appoint staff and a thousand other related tasks took place.

 The school grounds are tree-lined and private with tarmaced and grassy areas for the children to enjoy.
-In 2009 we designed and built an play area for outdoor learning.
+In 2009 we designed and built a play area for outdoor learning.
 We also have the benefit of an environmental area in which children can plant and grow flowers.
 Since 2012 we have been awarded the ‘Green Flag’ every two years in recognition of our commitment to a sustainable school environment.
-In 2015 we added a poly tunnel and a mini-beast hotel to our outdoor classroom.
+Work is currently underway to complete an outdoor classroom area adjacent to our school orchard.

 Development of Pre-school Education

 Our Pre-school facility opened in 2003 with the generous support of Mr Kevin Curley, the American Ireland Fund and the Integrated Education Fund.
 It is an integral part of the primary school and prides itself on the warm and welcoming environment for both children and parents.
 The inclusive ethos of the Pre-school ensures that all children have opportunities to learn and play together irrespective of social, religious or cultural background.